How are the degrees of freedom responsible for entropy in BTZ spacetime?

-\end{itemize} From the above discussion, we confirm that the entanglement between degrees of freedom inside and outside the region (horizon) contributes to the entropy.
-The contribution of entropy is more from the degrees of freedom near the horizon and they decrease with increasing the excitation number.
+From the above discussion, we confirm that the entanglement between $ \it dof$ inside and outside the event horizon, contributes to the entropy.
+The contribution to the entropy is more from the $ \it dof$ near the event horizon and they decrease with the increasing excitation number.